SSA must provide suitable private space for conducting the personal conference, generally

 If the individual elects to conduct the personal conference by video teleconference,

-the individual will designate the location for his or her end of the video teleconference.
+they will designate the location for their end of the video teleconference.

 Consider conducting a face-to-face conference at locations other than the FO on a

 case-by-case basis, and only in limited circumstances when

 all other means of conducting a personal conference have been ruled out, or

 conducting a personal conference by any other means would infringe upon the person’s

 SSA cannot take any recovery action until the person has had reasonable opportunity